parryc/thevoid/templates/leflan/language_russian.md

 ## Plural

-The plural form of masculine nouns

-"In the nominative case, most masculine nouns take the ending -ы in the plural form.
-If a masculine noun ends in -ец the vowel e is dropped before the plural ending is added." <cite>[Babbel](#Babbel)</cite>
+In the nominative case, most masculine nouns take the ending -ы in the plural form.
+If a masculine noun ends in -ец the vowel e is dropped before the plural ending is added.
+If the stem if г/к/х, then the plural is -и.
+Some masculine plural nouns end in -а.
+In these cases, the а is always stressed (ex. дома̀).<cite>[Babbel](#Babbel)</cite>

 # Adjectives

-"Adjective endings in Russian vary according to gender and case of the noun that follows.
+>Adjective endings in Russian vary according to gender and case of the noun that follows.
 Masculine adjectives have three endings in the nominative case: -ый , -ий and -ой.
 Feminine adjective have two endings in the nominative case: -ая and -яя.
-Neuter adjectives in the nominative, like feminine adjectives, also have two endings: -ое and -ее." <cite>[Babbel](#Babbel)</cite>
+Neuter adjectives in the nominative, like feminine adjectives, also have two endings: -ое and -ее.<cite>[Babbel](#Babbel)</cite>

 Masculine: end in й
 Feminine: end in я